 Novel circular design.
 Addresses limitations associated with classic devices.
 Cost effective.
 Reproducible data.

-Screens thermal hyperalgesia and mechanical allodynia, conditions often observed in patients with chronic pain.
-Also, for testing analgesic drugs.
+Screens thermal hyperalgesia and allodynia, conditions often observed in patients with neuropathic pain or inflammation.
+Also used for testing analgesic and anti-inflammatory drugs.

 Measures hypersensitivity to thermal (hot and cold) and/or mechanical stimulation of the orofacial area in rats (mouse adaptor available).
 For research into a wide range of pain conditions involving the trigeminal nerve.